Akameki/polygon-characters/README.md

      $ npm run dev
      > if you run on Windows and see a pop-up, just hit OK

-     - point your browser to http://localhost:3000
+     lastly, point your browser to http://localhost:3000

 # Asset Configuration - characters (Firebase collection)
 Each document represents a MonkeyKing character you see in the Carousel: